abdulwaheed76/practices/README.md

    Do not ever rely on those or expect that someone will spoon feed you
 4. about your mistakes.
 Mistakes are deficiencies those should be minimized rather being casual about them.

+#### Test before delivery
+1. Please note that you "always" have to test "EvErYtHiNg" if its working, before you declare it complete and deliver it.
+1. Contrary can cost "HuGe" problems with time, cost, production/server discrepancies, issues, data corruption, loss of business and customers.
+1. The point is not to be a robot and 1000% "the perfect human ever" but the point is "do what should have been done by you in the first place"

 ## Ownership
 Sprints are ownership of the team overall, success of a sprint is success of the full team (regardless of individual tasks).
 You can say you may